- RCPCH response to COVID-19 - modified assessments table

 |

-Paediatric Multi-source feedback (MSF)
+Paediatric Multi-Source Feedback (MSF)

-MSF gathers a range of views on your work around clinical care, applying Good Medical Practice, assessing and teaching, working with colleagues and relationship with patients.
+The MSF gathers a range of views on your work around clinical care, applying Good Medical Practice, assessing and teaching, working with colleagues and relationship with patients.

-Note for respondents
+Note for respondents on the MSF

 Respondents can expect anonymity for their replies.
-We would expect responses to be professional and objective.
-We would also encourage respondents to discuss with the trainee requesting the MSF if there are areas for development.
+We expect responses to be professional and objective.
+We also encourage respondents to discuss with the trainee requesting the MSF if there are areas for development.

-- Be honest and helpful: trainees will get the most from honest and helpful feedback about things they can improve on.
+- Be honest and helpful: Trainees will get the most from honest and helpful feedback about things they can improve on.

-- Explain your ratings: more information on the ratings you give and specific examples are key to offering a more useful MSF outcome to the trainee.
+- Explain your ratings: More information on the ratings you give and specific examples are key to offering a more useful MSF outcome to the trainee.

 If there are any comments that are untoward, inappropriate, offensive, or malicious, for example comments about protected characteristics in the Equality Act, the RCPCH reserves the right to override a respondent's expectation of anonymity to address these concerns by informing the educational supervisor and training programme director of individual comments.

-They may choose to advise the trainee as part of their internal process.
+Respondents may choose to advise the trainee as part of their internal process.
 We will, however, where possible, inform you if we notify the educational supervisor and training programme director of our concerns.

-Removing content or responses
+Removing content or responses on the MSF

 We encourage all MSF respondents to have discussed any concerns with you before submitting feedback, however, we recognise this is not always done in practice.
 The data submitted as part of your MSF are not subject to data regulation requests and we are not required to attribute comments in your MSF to individual respondents.